iqbal125/aws_cdk_serverless_CRUD/README.md

 3. Test the lambda
 `sam local invoke funtionName123`

-4. You can also start a local api server with and test with a tool like Postman `sam local start-api`
+4. You can also start a local api server and test with a tool like Postman `sam local start-api`

 <br>